Galway county football team: 1919–1925: First All-Ireland SFC title

 Galway played in the 1919 All-Ireland SFC final, its first appearance at that stage of the competition.
 After defeating Cavan by a scoreline of 4–2 to 2–2 in the replay of the teams' semi-final meeting, Galway lost the final to Kildare by a scoreline of 2–5 to 0–1.

 Galway won the 1925 All-Ireland SFC title, its first.
 That championship became known for the farcical manner in which the play-offs took place.
 The Connacht SFC final was not held in time to decide the team that would play against one of the other three provinces in the All-Ireland SFC semi-finals.
 Mayo, as the winner of the previous season's Connacht SFC, was nominated to represent the province.
 Mayo defeated Wexford in their All-Ireland SFC semi-final encounter, while Kerry defeated Cavan in the other All-Ireland SFC semi-final.
 However, both Kerry and Cavan were disqualified for fielding illegal players, Mayo being declared champions without the need for a final.
 However, in the meantime, Galway defeated Mayo in the Connacht SFC final, which led to some confusion.
 The nomination of Mayo to represent Connacht was withdrawn and Galway was declared the rightful winner of both the Connacht SFC and the All-Ireland SFC.

 However, the GAA ordered replays of the All-Ireland SFC semi-finals, with Galway taking the place of Connacht SFC champions.
 Kerry then complained that its All-Ireland SFC semi-final victory over Cavan should stand.
 When the GAA insisted that it should not stand due to the disqualifications Kerry withdrew, allowing Cavan to advance to the All-Ireland SFC final.
 Galway defeated Cavan in that game.
 The farce went on at such length that the final was not played until 10 January 1926.
 In the end Cavan (though previously disqualified) finished with a silver medal, Mayo (though previously declared All-Ireland SFC champions) was eliminated, while Galway (though previously removed from the tournament) was its outright winner.
 Officially there was not any championship in 1925.

+The 2025 Connacht championship game against New York will mark the 100th anniversary of the event.